 Welcome back(ish), Walker Buehler

-Never has a 4-innings, 90-pitch outing from a starting pitcher been so impactful and important.
+Never has a 4-inning, 90-pitch outing from a starting pitcher been so impactful and important.
 OK, never might be stretching it, but Walker Buehler showed shades of his former self during Wednesday night’s Game 3 win in New York.

 I wrote earlier on Wednesday about his disappearing whiffs and his 4-seam fastball problem.
-Well, he, obviously, read the article, took my advice to heart and changed some things up.
+Well, he obviously read the article, took my advice to heart and changed some things up.
 It wasn’t the coaches, data analysts, et al, who did the leg work to help Buehler regain some of his past success.

 Anyway, let’s look at the strikeouts and whiffs.
 Buehler had 18 whiffs and six strikeouts.
 The 18 whiffs are the most in a game in more than three years.
 Here is the breakdown of whiffs.